lulzzz/Tarzan/docs/EncryptedCommunication.md

 * Version
 * Cipher suites
 * Extensions
-*

 ## HTTP Artifact Identification

 ### Datasets

-The method is based on finding similaritites of encrypted HTTPS traffic with the corresponding plain HTTP communication.
+The method is based on finding similarities of encrypted HTTPS traffic with the corresponding plain HTTP communication.
 Thus to design the method, we need to have a dataset of HTTPS and corresponding HTTP messages.
 To get the HTTP plain communication for secured HTTPS communication we use use key logging feature of the web browser [https://developer.mozilla.org/en-US/docs/Mozilla/Projects/NSS/Key_Log_Format].
 Knowing master key enable to see HTTP in Wireshark, for example.